9 Ways That Going Vegan Can Help the Environment

-This past Sunday was World Vegan Day, so it’s time once again to recall all the ways that going vegan can save the world.
+November 1st is World Vegan Day, but no matter the day, it's good to recall all the ways that going vegan can save the world.

 No exaggeration.
 Veganism can save the world.
 Just ask the UN.
 The question is: are you brave enough to become a vegan?